philfrei/SiVi/README.md

 ## Compiling and Running SiVi

-If you don't wish to fork the project, you can download and run SiVi-1.0.1-SNAPSHOT.jar with the following command: java -jar SiVi-1.0.1-SNAPSHOT.jar
+If you don't wish to fork the project, you can download and run SiVi-1.0.1-SNAPSHOT.jar with the following command: `java -jar SiVi-1.0.1-SNAPSHOT.jar`.
 The program is configured to run with Java 11 or higher.

-To recreate this jar, in the CLI navigate to the project directory (contains pom.xml) and execute the Maven command: mvn clean package
+To recreate this jar, in the CLI navigate to the project directory (contains pom.xml) and execute the Maven command: `mvn clean package`.
 The jar will be created in the /target directory.

 ## The GUI Explained